AkhiaBR/AkhiaBR/README.md

 Hi, I'm Fernando!

 IT student at Colégio SATC (Criciúma), pursuing Informatics.
 Passionate about innovative projects.
-Driven to deliver exceptional solutions, focusing on Cybersecurity and aspiring to excel as a Computer Engineer.
+Driven to deliver exceptional solutions, focusing on Cybersecurity and aspiring to excel as a Software Engineer.

 ## 📊 GitHub Stats
 <div align="center">